 Since it opened its big red doors at 50 Orchard Avenue in 1922, Saint Martin’s has brought to the Greater Providence area a thoughtful approach to Christianity; one that combines the beauty of traditional Episcopal liturgy with vigorous outreach programs and a striving for social justice.
 In order to help ensure that Saint Martin’s continues to thrive, the Parish is strengthening its endowment and asks your help.

 Saint Martin’s Endowment was set up decades ago to help fund long-term expenses and to insulate the parish from the vagaries of economic cycles.
 The endowment provides an ability to offer financial support to new initiatives and to make needed repairs to our beautiful and historic facility in a timely and cost-effective manner.
 It has also been used to support jump start new ministries and outreach programs.
 Dedicated funds within the endowment also fund special music programs on Christmas and Easter and allow the replacement of worn vestments and the like.

 Our goal is to grow the size of the endowment so that we can restrict withdrawals to 4-5% of principal per year range.
-This is a sustainable level and is consider a “best practice”.
+This is a sustainable level and is considered a “best practice”.

 How can I help?

 There are many ways to contribute to the Endowment.
 Some are simple and straightforward such as: an outright gift of money or assets such as stock or real estate, including Saint Martin’s in your will, making Saint Martin’s a whole or partial beneficiary of a life insurance policy, or a gift from an Individual Retirement Account.
 Other techniques such as Charitable Gift Annuities and Charitable Remainder Trust are more complicated but well worth considering if a sizeable gift is contemplated.
 Consideration of tax and estate law can make your gift more powerful by reducing taxes and expenses.

 Common Ways to help strengthen Saint Martin’s Endowment